 - 4-1.
 Probable cause findings pursuant to §2-156-385

 - A. Petition from the investigating authority

 - B. Meeting with the subject

 - C. Board action following the meeting with the subject

 - D. Settlement

 - E. Fine or discipline

 - 4-2.
 Hearing on the merits pursuant to §2-156-392

 - A. Action for fines, Board notices, appointment of hearing officer

 - B. Statement of charges, response

 - C. Motions, conduct of hearing

 - D. Report and recommendations of hearing officer

 - E. Final opinion of the Board

 - 4-3.
 Appeals

 - 4-4.
 Confidentiality

+- 4-5 Ex parte communications

-- 4-5.
+Deleted: 4-5.
 Petitions from the Office of the Legislative Inspector General ("OLIG") to Commence Investigations

-- 4-6.
-Ex parte communications